MarcinZukowski/review-pal/README.md

 A small Chrome extension for GitHub that adds ability to mark individual changes (diff sections) inside a file as done / not done.

 It also allows splitting diffs into smaller sections (and marking them separately) and has a few other nice improvements

-It is super useful when reviewing complex diffs, with a lot of changes, or very large changes.
+It is super useful when reviewing complex diffs, PRs with a lot of changes, or with very large changes.

-It was originally developed for Crucible, but that backend is not maintained.
-The first version was a result of roughly a day of work, it was fun to go blindly where I never ventured before (Chrome extensions, understanding Crucible pages, and refreshing JS a bit...).

 ## Functionality

-* Marking individual changes as done / not done
+* Mark individual changes as done / not done
-* Manually breaking a change into smaller changes
+* Manually break a change into smaller changes
   * How: Middle-click on the (2nd or later) line in a change to split or unsplit
   * Very useful for splitting huge changes (or entire new files) into smaller review units
-* Ability to jump to the next done / todo change.
+* Jump to the next done / todo change.
   * How: Click on "X diffs done" or "Y diffs to do"
-* Local browser persistence
-* Ability to mark all changes as done/not done
+* Mark all changes as done/not done
   * in GitHub: per-file and globally
   * In Crucible: per-file only
-* Statistics
+* Fold/unfold all files (*GitHub only*)
+* Review statistics (number of diffs and lines)
 * Keyboard shortcuts:
   * `shift+K` - next unreviewed diff
   * `shift+ctrl+K` - next diff
   * `shift+X`, `shift+ctrl+X` - mark diff reviewed / unreviewed
-* Ability to highlight multiple words with double-click, up to 8 different highlights. (*Github only*)
+* Ability to highlight multiple words with double-click, up to 8 different highlights. (*GitHub only*)

-Github limitations:
+* Local browser persistence

+#### GitHub limitations
-* Only works in split view currently (if I get enough requests, will unified view support)
+* Only works in split view currently (if I get enough requests, will add unified view support)
 * Only activates if one opens the `https://github.com/.../pull/<NUMBER>/files` page.
-  **Note that you might need ot reload that page for this to activate.**
+ <br/>**Note that you might need ot reload that page for this to activate.**
 * When watching the same PR with a different subset of commits, the same "diff" (same changed lines) might not be recognized as such, as they might have different positions (line numbers) in the file.
   So e.g. marking a diff as done when reviewing a single commit